rotbau/tkg-multicloud-poc/README.md

 3. Internet connectivity from jumpbox and vsphere environment
 4. Perimeter firewall is not doing SSL cracking / Cert spoofing for public URLs.
 If your firewall is doing this you will need to run an airgap install instead https://gist.github.com/rotbau/a90f79473326a7bd3aeb3afa05a01ab3

-Because we have internet connectivity from our vsphere and jumpbox environments images will be pulled from the public VMware repository at URL
+Because we have internet connectivity from our vsphere and jumpbox environments images will be pulled from the public VMware repository at registry.tkg.vmware.run

 ## Documentation